A deeper look at carbon

 Others look at interactions between life and carbon.
 A number focus on microbes living deep underground and on the ocean floor.
-Unraveling how these microbes use carbon dioxide and methane gives insights into how the carbon cycle interacts with other biogeochemical cycles — and may give clues about where and how to look for life on other planets and moons.
+Unraveling how these “extremophiles” use CO2 and methane gives insights into the carbon cycle and how it interacts with other biogeochemical cycles — and may give clues about life on other planets.

 One novel study uses models of continental plate movement to calculate coastal over the past 65 million years.
 The authors then use this to estimate seagrass habitat over this long timescale, and hence the role of seagrass meadows in carbon sequestration.

 What are some outcomes of this Research Topic?

 The editors are proud of the significant contribution made by the different articles to their respective fields.

 Two, for example, show that most CO2 degassing from volcanoes comes not from their main crater, as had been thought, but along their flanks and from major fractures.
 Interestingly, degassing patterns change in the period leading up to an eruption — and so could be used as an early warning sign.